QuteFuzz/QuteFuzz2.0/README.md

     NEWLINE = "\n";
     ```

     Because now the counter considers `NEWLINE` as well.
-So it will pick a branch that looks like `qreg \n qreg` instead of `qreg qreg`.
+So it will pick a branch that looks like `qreg \n` instead of `qreg qreg`.

     Basically, we need a way of properly skipping over rules pointing to single branches that are syntax nodes, but for now, just writing `NEWLINE` works because it is defined in the program as common.